-Development of team spirit, spirit of mutual help, awareness of the importance of training during the semester for good and sustainable results, awareness of the importance of research, own research related to learning (library, internet), cultivating a discipline of work, done correctly and on time

-1.1 Higher education institution UNIVERSITY OF ORADEA 1.2 Faculty Faculty of Electrical Engineering and Information Technology 1.3 Department Department of Control Systems Engineering and Management 1.4 Field of study Control systems engineering 1.5 Study cycle Bachelor (1st cycle) 1.6 Study program/Qualification Automatics and Applied Informatics / Bachelor of Engineering
+Development of team spirit, spirit of mutual help, awareness of the importance of training during the semester for good and sustainable results, awareness of the importance of research, own research related to learning (library, internet), cultivating a discipline of work, done correctly and on time in a minute of the state of the program 1.1 Higher education institution UNIVERSITY OF ORADEA 1.2 Faculty Faculty of Electrical Engineering and Information Technology 1.3 Department Department of Control Systems Engineering and Management 1.4 Field of study Control systems engineering 1.5 Study cycle Bachelor (1st cycle) 1.6 Study program/Qualification Automatics and Applied Informatics / Bachelor of Engineering

-r

-2.1 Name of the subject oder n Languages - Engl ish (3 3)

-2.2 Holder of the subject cture er PhD.
-Abrudan Cac iora s imona Veronica

-2.3 Holder of the a caden nic

-laboratory/project

-2.4 Year of study II 2.5 Semest er 3 2.6 Type of the PE 2.7 Subject regime CD
+2.1 Name of the subject oder n Languages - Engl lish (3 3) 2.2 Holder of the subject cture er PhD.
+Abrudan Cac iora s imona Veronica 2.3 Holder of the academic laboratory/project 2.4 Year of study II 2.5 Semest er 3 2.6 Type of the PE 2.7 Subject regime CD evaluation

-evaluation

 3.1 Number of hours per week 1 of which: 3.2 3.3 academic seminar 1

 course /laboratory/project

 3.4 Total of hours from the curriculum 14 Of which: 3.5 3.6 academic seminar/ 14

 course laboratory/project

-Distribution of time
+Distribution of time 50

-Study using the manual, course support, bibliography and handwritten notes
+Study using the manual, course support, bibliography and handwritten notes 15

-Supplementary documentation using the library, on field-related electronic platforms and in
+Supplementary documentation using the library, on field-related electronic platforms and in 15

 field-related places

 Preparing academic seminaries/laboratories/ themes/ reports/ portfolios and essays 15

 Tutorials 3

 Examinations 2

 Other activities.